 And lastly, using Greek yogurt can also help reduce the appearance of wrinkles and fine lines, thanks to the fact that it naturally tightens and firms your skin (chalk it up to those AHA's again [source]).
 An all-natural chemical-free solution that I can buy for a couple of bucks at my local grocery store instead of hauling to Sephora?
 Certainly worth a try if you ask me.

-Greek Yogurt Face Mask Recipe
+Greek Yogurt Face Mask Ingredients

 My go-to face mask recipe calls for just two ingredients: Greek yogurt and honey.
 But, different skin types often require certain additional ingredients.
-Here are a few things you can add to your mask to target your skin's specific issues.

-Dry skin?
+- Dry skin?
 Mash and add ½ of an avocado or 1 tablespoon of facial oil or 1 tablespoon of raw honey.

-Oily skin?
+- Oily skin?
 Add ½ teaspoon of organic turmeric powder and 1 teaspoon of green clay.

-Acne-prone?
+- Acne-prone?
 Smash ½ banana until smooth, and add 1 teaspoon of turmeric or 1 drop of lavender or tea tree essential oil.

-Dull skin?
+- Dull skin?
 Squeeze 1 tablespoon of fresh lemon juice—the citric acid is another one of those AHAs that will also help brighten skin [source].

-Aging skin?
+- Aging skin?
 Blend in a few blueberries for an additional antioxidant boost.

 We recommend wearing your yogurt mask for anywhere from 20 to 30 minutes.
 It gives you enough time to let the moisture, AHA, and probiotics sink in, but not so long that it causes irritation.